aidenwaring/CA_T1A1_Workbook/README.md

 Conduct research into a case study of ONE of the ethical issues you have chosen discuss how an ethical IT professional should respond to the case study and how they might mitigate or prevent ethical breaches.
 (Word count guide: 400 - 600 words)

 200 - 400 words for each ethical issue

+Access to a user's personal information
+- Legal info
+- Conduct research into a case study
+Freedom of thought
+- Legal info
+- Conduct research into a case study

 **Answer:**
 ......................